Beauty and the Bestie

 Beauty and the Bestie is a 2015 Filipino action comedy film directed by Wenn V. Deramas, starring Vice Ganda and Coco Martin, alongside James Reid and Nadine Lustre.
 It is an official entry to the 2015 Metro Manila Film Festival.

 It was produced by ABS-CBN Film Productions and Viva Films and was released nationwide under the banner of Star Cinema.
 It was also released overseas in cities that have a significant Filipino population.
 It is the seventh highest-grossing Filipino film of all time, as of 2023.
-This is Wenn V. Deramas' last film before his death on February 29, 2016, and last film as a co-production between Star Cinema and Viva Films in preparation for the co-production between TV5 and Viva until it was terminated in June 2016 before the release of Finally Found Someone on July 26, 2017, Gandarrapiddo: The Revenger Squad and Ang Panday on December 25, 2017.
-The film's title is a play on the 1740 French novel by Gabrielle-Suzanne Barbot de Villeneuve.
+This is Wenn V. Deramas' last film before his death on February 29, 2016, and last film as a co-production between Star Cinema and Viva Films in preparation for the partnership between TV5 Network and Viva before that deal got officially dissolved in late 2016 and both Star Cinema and Viva Films agreed to return with Finally Found Someone, Gandarrapiddo!
+The Revenger Squad and Ang Panday in 2017.
+The film's title is a play on the French fairy tale Beauty and the Beast.